 For devices intended to deliver a permanent change of the appearance, the instructions for use shall indicate that they shall not be used on persons who are less than 18 years old.

-For devices for professional use, the manufacturer shall ensure that all appropriate information is made available to the healthcare professional or service provider to enable them to ensure that professional users are evaluating consumers.
-This includes, but is not limited to consumers’ suitability for treatment with devices falling under these common specifications and counselling them appropriately and adequately with respect to risks and potential outcomes of the procedure, taking into account the consumers’ health history and concomitant medications.
+For devices for professional use, the manufacturer shall ensure that all appropriate information is made available to the healthcare professional or service provider in order for them to be able to ensure that professional users are evaluating consumers.
+This includes consumers’ suitability for treatment with devices and counselling them appropriately and adequately with respect to risks and potential outcomes of the procedure, taking into account the consumers’ health history and the medications they take.

+The instructions for use shall contain the internet address where the videos with instructions made available in accordance with Section 5.4. can be found.

-The instructions for use of devices for professional use shall contain an annex, written in a language commonly understood by lay persons and easy to be handed over to all the consumers.
-The document shall contain:
+The instructions for use of devices for professional use shall contain an annex, written in a language commonly understood by lay persons and in the form that is easy to be handed over to all the consumers.
+The annex shall contain:

-information listed in points from (a) to (c) of Section 12.1 of the Annex I;
+information listed in Section 12.1, points (a), (b) and (c), of Annex I;

-the statement “The users received appropriate training on the conditions to safely use the device”, where relevant;
+the statement “The users received appropriate training on the conditions to safely use the device.”, where relevant;

 a recommendation to undergo a medical consultation, including a diagnostic examination, of the skin areas intended for the treatment.